diderote/LSF-RNAseq/README.md

 16. Overlap of multiple gene lists (including from differential expression) and scaled venn diagram output and GO enrichment.

 Option Details:
-* ERCC_spike: align reads to spike index using STAR
+* ERCC_spike: align reads to spike index using STAR.
 * Normalization:
 	* Median-Ratios = default DESeq2 method normalization: median of ratios of observed counts.
+Also reports apeglm lfc shrunken values.
 	* ERCC = Account for unwanted variation between samples using spike in counts.
 (RUVSeq implementation).
+Also reports ashr lfc shrunken values.
 	* Empirical = Account for unwanted variation between samples using non-differentially expressed genes to estimate unwanted variance (RUVSeq implementation).
+Also reports ashr lfc shrunken values.
 * Signature_Mode: Output signature will either be DESeq2 differentially expressed genes or an overlap of Slueth and DESeq2.
 * GC_Normalizaiton: Yes implements within-lane loess normalzation based on gene GC content (EDASeq).
 Recommended for samples sequenced in different sequencing runs.
 If not 'Nimer' this adds over an hour for CG content file generatation.
 * Sequencing_type: paired or single end sequencing.